iladan0/RobustNetworks/README.md

 # Adversarial Attacks and Robust Networks

-Team ROBUSTNET : BENREKIA Mohamed Ali, TADJER Amina, ZAGHRINI Eloıse December 20, 2021
+Team ROBUSTNET: BENREKIA Mohamed Ali, TADJER Amina, ZAGHRINI Eloıse - December 20, 2021

-ABSTRACT:
+**ABSTRACT**

 In recent years, a lot of weaknesses have been demonstrated in classification neural networks.
 Even in extremely precise and deep models, simple and undetectable by humans attacks on the input data can make the accuracy drop significantly.
 To remedy this problem, a lot of defense methods have been proposed to improve the robustness of any